What is psoriatic arthritis?

 - Heat and cold

-- Physical therapy to improve and maintain muscle and joint function
+therapy to help your muscle and joint function

 - Management of psoriasis skin rash

-- Surgery to repair or replace a damaged joint (usually not needed until years after diagnosis)
+to repair or replace a damaged joint.
+This is usually not needed until years after

 - Ultraviolet light treatment (UVB or PUVA)